jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

 Whether you go out of your way to read the footnote content is really just a test of your curiosity.

-If you did make your way down to the footnotes, I hope you appreciated that I set the text size to be a little smaller than the 'ideal' size that I chose for the main body content, making them harder to read, such is the tradition within the footnotes community.
+If you did make your way down to the footnotes, I hope you appreciated that I set the text size to be a little smaller than the 'ideal' size that I chose for the main body content, making them harder to read, such is the tradition within the footnote community.

-And if you enjoyed all of that, then I have _great news for you_: many people bring this experience to the web.
+And if you enjoyed all of that, I have _great news for you_: many people bring this experience to the web.

 # Footnotes on the web